rubygems/bundler-site/source/v1.16/guides/rubygems_tls_ssl_troubleshooting_guide.html.md

 ### Updating System Clock
 [update-system-clock]: #updating-system-clock

 If your system clock is set to a time in the past or future, your machine will not be able to establish a secure connection to RubyGems.org.
 To resolve the issue, you will need to set your system clock to the current time.
-In a Linux VM, you can update the system clock by running `sudo ntpdate ntp.ubuntu.com`.
+In Linux, you can update the system clock by running `sudo ntpdate ntp.ubuntu.com`.

 Here are other possible solutions for updating a system clock: